-The team will be divided up into 6 groups (Coherent Instruction, Effective Leadership, Professional Capacity, Family & Community Engagement, Supportive Learning Environment, and demographic/financial data (and student achievement).
+How will the team ensure that stakeholders, The team will be divided into 3 groups (Coherent Instruction, Effective and in particular parents and/or guardians, Leadership, Professional Capacity, Family & Community Engagement, were able to provide meaningful input into Supportive Learning Environment, and demographic/financial data (and the needs assessment process? student achievement).
 Each group will have a leader and members of the team, along with stakeholders, will be randomly assigned to evaluate the information.
 There will be a rotation so that all members can review the data and information pertaining to each group to get a full picture prior to discussing the data and making suggestions.